 [iii] Shiva Naipaul, Journey to Nowhere: A New World Tragedy (New York: Penguin Books, 1980), 187.

 [iv] McWilliams, “The Politics of Utopia,” in McWilliams, Fool’s Paradise, 43.

 [v] Archie Smith, Jr., “An Interpretation of Peoples Temple and Jonestown: Implications for the Black Church,” in Peoples Temple and Black Religion in America, ed.
-Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer (Bloomington: Indiana University Press, 2004), 49.
+Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer (Bloomington: University of Indiana Press, 2004), 49.
 See also A. Smith, The Relational Self: Ethics and Therapy from a Black Church Perspective (Nashville: Abingdon, 1982), 205-7.